HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ```

 #### Complex Acceptance Criteria
-Acceptace Criteria are written in spoken languages and can be a combination of independent clauses with subordinate clauses.
-When this occurs, the modeling in the goal backbone element requries multiple targets.
+Acceptance Criteria are written in spoken languages and can be a combination of independent clauses with subordinate clauses.
+When this occurs, the modeling in the goal backbone element requires multiple targets.
 Break the Acceptance Criteria phrase into its parts.
 Each part becomes a target.
 In the example below, "Average of 24 units (S1 + S2 + S3) is equal to or greater than Q, not more than 2 units are less than Q - 15%, no unit is less than Q - 25%" becomes three targets: Average of 24 units, units less than Q - 15%, and units less than Q - 25%.
 Each has a detailQuantity to express the acceptable amount.

 ```xml
 <goal id="1f5530b9-5d21-46ef-80f3-1ae6121c88f9">